csblab23/SCART/README.md

 **QC parameter flow**

 QC thresholds set here are stored in `adata.uns['qc_params']` and automatically read by Module 3.
 If neither `min_genes` nor `max_mt` is provided, the QC step in Module 3 is skipped entirely — no defaults are silently applied.

+**Cancer type flow**

+When `cancer_type` is provided, it is stored in `adata.uns['cancer_type']` and used directly for reference guidance printed at the end of `run()`.
+When `cancer_type` is `None` (default), the type is inferred by keyword-matching the GEO title and summary fields.
+The user-supplied value always takes priority over any auto-detected value.
+A `ValueError` is raised immediately at construction time if an unrecognised cancer type key is passed.

 **Manual annotation flow**